evpv-simulator/evpv-readthedocs/user_guide/basic_usage.rst

 In addition to numerical and model-specific parameters, you'll need to provide paths to the following four geospatial data files:

 - **Region of interest**: A GeoJSON file defining the boundary of your study area.
-For most administrative regions, you can download this from the [GADM dataset](https://gadm.org/).
+For most administrative regions, you can download this from the `GADM dataset <https://gadm.org/>`_.
 - **Residential population**: A `.tif` raster file showing population density, in the WGS84 coordinate system.
-We recommend using the [GHS-POP dataset](https://human-settlement.emergency.copernicus.eu/download.php?ds=pop) at the lowest available resolution.
+We recommend using the `GHS POP dataset <https://human-settlement.emergency.copernicus.eu/download.php?ds=pop>`_ at the highest resolution.
 - **List of workplaces**: A CSV file with the following columns: `name`, `latitude`, `longitude`, and `weight`.
-You can generate this manually from local data or automatically extract it from OpenStreetMap using the helper script in `scripts/extract_pois_from_osm.py`.
+You can generate this manually using you own data or automatically extract it from OpenStreetMap using the helper script in `evpv.tools`.
 - **List of POIs (Points of Interest)**: Same format and process as for workplaces.
 Use the same script but with modified inputs.

 .. note::